County Route 561 (New Jersey): Camden County

 CR 561 runs near more homes before coming to the southern terminus of Route 154.
 The route passes a few commercial establishments before passing more residences and reaching the CR 671 junction.
 At this point, CR 561 continues into Haddonfield as two-lane Ellis Street, intersecting CR 644 before passing homes and making a turn northwest onto Haddon Avenue.
 The route crosses Route 41/CR 573 in the commercial downtown of Haddonfield prior to running through wooded neighborhoods.
 After passing over the Atlantic City Line, the road crosses into Haddon Township and passes through the commercial downtown of the Westmont part of the township, intersecting CR 642, CR 643 and TR 1152 (Cooper Street).
 At the CR 636 junction, CR 561 enters Collingswood and heads to the west through residential and business areas before coming to intersections with CR 640 and CR 630 in the commercial downtown.
 The route passes more homes, crossing CR 612 and coming to an interchange with US 30/US 130.
 At the CR 606 junction, the road heads into Camden and comes to CR 606 Alternate as it runs between urban industrial establishments to the southwest and Harleigh Cemetery to the northeast.
-The route passes Our Lady of Lourdes Medical Center along with rowhomes, crossing CR 607.
+The route passes Our Lady of Lourdes Medical Center along with rowhouses, crossing CR 607.
 CR 561 passes under the PATCO Speedline and Conrail Shared Assets Operations' Vineland Secondary railroad line prior to running under I-676 and coming into the commercial downtown of Camden and intersecting CR 604.
-The road passes Cooper University Hospital and crosses Martin Luther King, Jr. Boulevard and NJ Transit's River Line as it turns north onto a six-lane divided highway.
+The road passes Cooper University Hospital and crosses Martin Luther King Jr. Boulevard and NJ Transit's River Line as it turns north onto a six-lane divided highway.
 CR 561 reaches its northern terminus at an intersection with CR 537.